andsnw/greybox/README.md

-# Greybox - DAST Framework for Ethereum Smart Contracts (EthSydney Hackathon 2024)
+# Greybox - Built during EthSydney Hackathon 2024

-Greybox is a Dynamic Application Security Testing (DAST) framework for Ethereum smart contracts, inspired by the Nuclei framework.
+An extensible security assessment framework for Ethereum smart contracts.
+Detect vulnerabilities in your Solidity contracts from static and dynamic analysis.

 ## How It Works